 Identically, (and this I find harder still to properly grasp), the Idea is only and always the constitutive exception of Nature.
 Thought appears as a "non-natural" thing in this formulation, as the inverse of Nature in one sense; but crucially it is Nature's necessary non-natural inverse.
 One cannot avoid this non-naturalness of thought by returning it to the land, by giving Nature a greater space in thought, because the two are dialectically entangled and co-constitutive.

 Zizek posits psychoanalysis as the philosophical tradition that works against both materialist and idealist essentialism to establish a dialectical logic of the Idea and Nature.
-The Freudian notion of the death drive (infamously posited, then redeveloped and revised several times throughout Freud’s career) is an example of psychoanalysis’ dialectical approach, in that it frames the human as “an animal extorted by an insatiable parasite (reason, logos, language)” (Zizek 2009); an insolvable paradox of nature and nurture.
+The Freudian notion of the death drive (infamously posited, then redeveloped and revised several times throughout Freud's career) is an example of psychoanalysis' dialectical approach, in that it frames the human as "an animal extorted by an insatiable parasite (reason, logos, language)" (Zizek 2009, xxvii); an insolvable paradox of nature and nurture.

 Zizek's brilliance in this book is to extend the re-reading of Hegel through Lacan to the problem of democracy.
 This is evidenced in its title: The Sublime Object of Ideology.
 Ideology, a term readily associated with Althusser and Habermas, is colloquially understood as a false consciousness that, once identified and recognized, ought to disappear as if mist cleared on a windy day.
 Viewed dialectically, however, ideology is the (necessary) product of the incompleteness that bridges subjectivity and objectivity, the "Sublime" (a term with Kantian undertones) to the "Object" (a word which in its placement here echoes the Lacanian "objet petit a" or object cause of desire).
 This position is a redemption of Hegel, a philosopher who is often dismissed too chauvinistically idealist, and his philosophy of the Subject/Substance relation:

-far from being a story of its progressive overcoming, dialectics is for Hegel a systematic notation of the failure of all such attempts - ’absolute knowledge’ denotes a subjective position which finally accepts ’contradiction’ as an internal condition of every identity.
-In other words, Hegelian ’reconciliation’ is not a ’panlogicist’ sublation of all reality in the Concept but a final consent to the fact that the Concept itself is ’not-all’ (to use this Lacanian term).
-(Zizek 2009)
+far from being a story of its progressive overcoming, dialectics is for Hegel a systematic notation of the failure of all such attempts - 'absolute knowledge' denotes a subjective position which finally accepts 'contradiction' as an internal condition of every identity.
+In other words, Hegelian 'reconciliation' is not a 'panlogicist' sublation of all reality in the Concept but a final consent to the fact that the Concept itself is 'not-all' (to use this Lacanian term).
+(Zizek 2009, xxix)

-It is striking how relevant this argument remains today in an academic landscape seemingly rife with the “‘post-modernist’ traps” (Zizek 2009) that Hegel/Lacan/Zizek strive to avoid.
-Moreover, it was slightly surprising to me how much of Marx there is in this book: as it is through Marx that Zizek develops a robust connection between Kant-Hegel (on one side of “history”) and Freud-Lacan (on the “other”).
-(I will develop a better sense of this statement in a forthcoming post regarding the first chapter of Sublime Object, “How Did Marx Invent the Symptom?”)
-Though Zizek doesn’t directly deal with Science, the arguments in this masterful work of philosophy are essential for bridging from my list on dialectics in history (Marx) to this list on science in psychoanalysis (Lacan).3
+It is striking how relevant this argument remains today in an academic landscape seemingly rife with the "'post-modernist' traps" (Zizek 2009, xxxi) that Hegel/Lacan/Zizek strive to avoid.
+Moreover, it was slightly surprising to me how much of Marx there is in this book: as it is through Marx that Zizek develops a robust connection between Kant-Hegel (on one side of "history") and Freud-Lacan (on the "other").
+(I will develop a better sense of this statement in a forthcoming post regarding the first chapter of Sublime Object, "How Did Marx Invent the Symptom?")
+Though Zizek doesn't directly deal with Science, the arguments in this masterful work of philosophy are essential for bridging from my list on dialectics in history (Marx) to this list on science in psychoanalysis (Lacan).3

-A great articulation of a similar point can be found in the introduction to Frank Ruda’s synthesis of Badiou’s thought, For Badiou: Idealism without Idealism (Ruda 2015).
+A great articulation of a similar point can be found in the introduction to Frank Ruda's synthesis of Badiou's thought, For Badiou: Idealism without Idealism (Ruda 2015).↩︎